mostafaznv/larupload/README.md

   - [Set Attribute](#set-attribute)
   - [Get Attribute](#get-attribute)

-## Create column in the table using migration
+## Create upload column in the table using migration
-to make creating the columns required by Larupload easier, we have created an ability to easily make the columns you need in the table, with the help of the macro feature.
+to make creating the columns required by Larupload easier, we have created an artisan command to easily make the columns you need in the table, with the help of the macro feature.

-1. ### Create column for heavy mode
+1. ### Create columns for heavy mode
     ```php
     Schema::create('uploads', function (Blueprint $table) {
         $table->increments('id');